-Ref Page of submitted LPR Policy/ Paragraph of submitted LPR Main Modification ( Neighbourhood plans can allocate non-strategic sites for development.
+Ref Page of submitted LPR Policy/ Paragraph of submitted LPR Proposed Main Modification Reason for modification 'Neighbourhood plans can allocate non-strategic sites for development.
 These must be located either within and/or adjoining the settlement boundaries of Urban Areas, Rural Service Centres and Service Villages.
-Strategic site allocations cannot be made within neighbourhood plans.
-MM7 22 Supporting text to policy SP3 Amend the supporting text by adding a new paragraph after paragraph 4.34 as follows: 'Any non-strategic residential allocations within neighbourhood plans that are situated within defined settlement boundaries will not count towards meeting the housing requirement figure in policy SP12.
+Strategic site allocations cannot be made within neighbourhood plans. ' In response to the Inspector's Action Point (AP8) contained within IN14 MM7 22 Supporting text to policy SP3 Amend the supporting text by adding a new paragraph after paragraph 4.34 as follows: 'Any non-strategic residential allocations within neighbourhood plans that are situated within defined settlement boundaries will not count towards meeting the housing requirement figure in policy SP12.
 This is because there is a presumption in favour of development within defined settlement boundaries and to do so would be inconsistent with the assumptions made in the LPR about the District's overall housing land supply.'
-MM8 23 Policy SP4 Amend policy SP4 as follows: 'Atomic Weapons Establishment (AWE) Aldermaston and Atomic Weapons Establishment (AWE) Burghfield Within the Office for Nuclear Regulation (ONR) land use planning consultation zones surrounding AWE Aldermaston and AWE Burghfield development will be managed lin the interests of public safety, and to ensure that any proposed developments do not adversely affect the defence related operation or capability of the AWE sites. pose an external hazard to the AWE sites, any new development of a type more particularly described in the table below located in the Detailed Emergency Planning Zone (DEPZ) of AWE Aldermaston and AWE Burghfield is likely to be refused planning permission by the Council, especially when the Office for Nuclear Regulation (ONR) and/or Ministry of Defence (MoD) have advised against that development and/or object.
+In response to the Inspector's Action Point (AP8) contained within IN14 MM8 23 Policy SP4 Amend policy SP4 as follows: 'Atomic Weapons Establishment (AWE) Aldermaston and Atomic Weapons Establishment (AWE) Burghfield Within the Office for Nuclear Regulation (ONR) land use planning consultation zones surrounding AWE Aldermaston and AWE Burghfield development will be managed lin the interests of public safety, and to ensure that any proposed developments do not adversely affect the defence related operation or capability of the AWE sites. pose an external In response to the Inspector's Action Point (AP12) contained within IN14